125 mm anti-tank gun Octopus. Self-propelled anti-tank gun "Sprut-SD. You might be interested

 Conclusion

-The self-propelled artillery mount, developed by Russian designers, aroused interest among representatives of the armed forces of Korea and India.
+The self-propelled artillery mount developed by Russian designers aroused interest among representatives of the armed forces of Korea and India.

 Faithful and reliable “Nona”

-Didn't work right away
+It didn't work right away

 High mobility plus firepower